The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

 Because a mental illness is an “invisible illness” it is important to document the symptoms you have been experiencing by going to your doctor(s) consistently, so you can discuss your ongoing symptoms, if there have been any changes or if new symptoms developed.
 Many times, the insurance company asks for the clinical notes and records of your treating physician (s) to determine if you are receiving appropriate treatment and to determine the severity of your symptoms.

-A common reason for denying benefits is due to “lack of objective medical evidence”, not receiving proper treatment or following proper treatment or that there are no restrictions or limitations that would prevent you from performing your job duties.
+Common reasons for denying benefits in mental health claims is due to “lack of objective medical evidence”, not receiving proper treatment or following proper treatment or that there are no restrictions or limitations that would prevent you from performing your job duties.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.